marcelkliemannel/marcelkliemannel.com/content/articles/2021/dont-confuse-integer-division-with-floor-division/index.md

 When mathematical formulas are transferred into code, a common programming error occurs: The floor division operator is implemented by a simple division of two integer types.

-To better understand the issues behind this, we will look at the concrete example of implementing the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation).
+To better understand the problem behind it, we will implement the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation) once with the floor and once with the integer division.

 ## Definition of the Modulo Operation